dhis2/server-certification/scope.md

 ## Assessment Boundaries and Period

-- Point-in-time assessment as of the assessment date, with evidence sampling windows per control (typically 3–12 months).
+- Point-in-time assessment as of the assessment date.
-- Configuration/state validation for production; pre-production reviewed where required for restore/deployment tests.
+- Configuration/state validation for production.

 ## Methods and Evidence